A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Poland – 12th to 19th April

 We had planned our round-the-world itinerary to follow the sun.
-So when we arrived in Warsaw to rain in spring, we got a shock!
-Some warm sunny days followed as we explored both Warsaw and Krakow.
+So when we arrived in Warsaw to rain in spring, we were shocked!
+Some warm, sunny days followed as we explored both Warsaw and Krakow.

 A detailed and dark history lesson was delivered during our visit to Auschwitz-Birkenau, bringing the horror of what happened to life.
 This is another powerful reminder of the atrocities humans can commit.

 Our last few days were spent trekking in the Tatra mountains near Zakopane.
-Here we entered wintery conditions but enjoyed a cosy log cabin in the snow.
+We entered wintery conditions here but enjoyed a cosy log cabin in the snow.

 Zakopane, Poland